Implements of Hell

 Implements of Hell is the seventh studio album by the Belgian aggrotech act Suicide Commando.
+It was released in 2010.
 The title is a reference to the name given by serial killer Albert Fish to the tools used to torture and kill his victims.

 The track "Severed Head" contains samples from an episode of Born to Kill which is about the serial killer Edmund Kemper.